eyereece/eyereece/README.md

   - Tech Stack: Python, Django, HTML/CSS, JavaScript, PostgreSQL, Docker, deployed on AWS
   - The system fetches data through RESTful API from the database, analyzes the data with data analysis and NLP libraries (NumPy, Pandas, NLTK, etc.), and visualizes the dashboard on the frontend with Chart.js

-🤖 <a href="https://github.com/eyereece/ai-projects/">AI projects</a>, this is where I post my most recent experimentations with AI frameworks, mainly RAG, Agents, and LLMs
-* <a href="https://github.com/eyereece/ai-projects/tree/main/ai-analyst-agent">AI Analyst Agent web app</a>
-* <a href="https://github.com/eyereece/ai-experiments/tree/main/chat-with-your-pdf-ai">Chat with your PDF web app</a>

 🛍️ <a href="https://github.com/eyereece/fashion-recommender-cv">Fashion Recommender System</a>, a system that detects fashion objects and learns image representations through Neural Networks.
 It also utilizes ANN similarity search index to retrieve and rank these image representations.
 * Models used: YOLOv5, Convolutional Autoencoder
 * Vector Store: FAISS Flat Index